Capturing sets of ordinals by normal ultrapowers: The capturing property at the least measurable cardinal

 The iteration we used is essentially the one described in~\cite[Section 4]{ApterShelah1997:MenasResultBestPossible}.
-It follows from the results proved there that, had we assumed in theorem~\ref{thm:mainThmCP} that \(\kappa\) was \(\kappa^+\)-supercompact, this would remain true in the resulting extension.
+It follows from the results outlined there that, had we additionally assumed in \cref{thm:mainThmCP} that \(\kappa\) were \(\kappa^+\)-supercompact, this would remain true in the resulting extension.